 National legislation has changed the process of registering a death and now requires Healthcare Improvement Scotland (HIS) to review a random sample of certificates.
 From 13 May 2015 a random selection of certificates will be selected for review.
 These reviews are designed to check the quality and accuracy of certificates and to improve how this information is recorded.

-http://www.healthcareimprovementscotland.org/deathcertification.
+Reviews will be conducted by a team of medical reviewers, all of whom are experienced doctors.
+Further information on the review service can be read here - http://www.healthcareimprovementscotland.org/deathcertification.
 Deaths which are reported to the Procurator Fiscal will not be included in those selected for review.
 Further information on the role of the Procurator Fiscal in the investigation of deaths can be found at: http://www.copfs.gov.uk/publications/deaths.

 If the death you are registering is selected for review you may not immediately be able to complete the death registration.
 The registrar will explain the review process and timescales, and will contact you when the review is complete.
 You can still make initial funeral arrangements while the review is underway, however, the funeral itself cannot take place until the review is completed and a Certificate of Registration of Death (Form 14) is produced.
 This can be collected from the registrar or sent directly to you or the person arranging the funeral to allow the funeral to go ahead.
 If you need the funeral to go ahead quickly, in special circumstances you may be granted advance registration.
 You can read more about how to apply for advance registration here -www.healthcareimprovementscotland.org/deathcertification.